Abdzsam/Pet-Image-Classifier/README.md

 * print_results.py: Prints the classification results and statistics.

 # How to Use
-1.Place your pet images in the pet_images directory.
+* Place your pet images in the pet_images directory.
-2.Run the check_images.py script with appropriate arguments to classify the images.
+* Run the check_images.py script with appropriate arguments to classify the images.
-3.View the results and statistics printed by the script or saved in the output files.
+* View the results and statistics printed by the script or saved in the output files.

 ```
 python check_images.py --dir pet_images/ --arch resnet --dogfile dognames.txt